-For example, on July 17, 2017, we filed a 510(k) notification with the FDA for our AC[®] Topical Gel.
-As previously announced on December 18, 2017, we voluntarily withdrew the submission after receiving a communication from FDA near the end of the agency's 90-day review period for a final decision on 510(k) notifications.
+For example, on July 17, 2017, we filed a 510(k) notification with the FDA for AC5 Topical Gel.
+As previously announced on December 18, 2017, we voluntarily withdrew the submission after receiving a communication from the FDA near the end of the agency's 90-day review period for a final decision on 510(k) notifications.
 The communication contained questions for which a comprehensive response could not be provided in the limited review time remaining on the submission.
-Given that it was not possible to respond in the time available, the Company made the decision to withdraw the 510(k) notification, but noted at the time that it remained committed to continued collaboration with FDA to appropriately address the outstanding questions and planned to submit a new 510(k) notification as soon as possible following further discussion with the agency's comments on our 510(k) notification.
+Given that it was not possible to respond in the time available, the Company made the decision to withdraw the 510(k) notification but noted at the time that it remained committed to continued collaboration with the FDA to appropriately address the outstanding questions and planned to submit a new 510(k) notification as soon as possible following further discussion with the agency.
+On March 12, 2018, we announced that we were utilizing the FDA's pre-submission process to submit a proposed development strategy to the FDA to address the agency's comments on our 510(k) notification.
 As indicated in that March 12, 2018 announcement, we determined that providing additional data to the FDA would be the most expeditious path forward for addressing the FDA's comments, subject to any further comments that we may receive from the FDA.

-On May 8, 2018, the Company announced that it would initiate the previously disclosed study designed to address FDA comments on Arch's previous 510(k) notification for its AC5[®] Topical Gel.
+On May 8, 2018, the Company announced that it would initiate the previously disclosed study designed to address FDA comments on Arch's previous 510(k) notification for its AC5 Topical Gel.
 The agency provided feedback via the pre-submission process and indicated that the proposed study design was acceptable to support the Company's future marketing application.
-On June 15, 2018, the Company further announced that it completed enrollment for its human skin sensitization study and that applications of the Company's AC5[®] Topical Gel were underway for all subjects.
+On June 15, 2018, the Company further announced that it completed enrollment for its human skin sensitization study and that applications of the Company's AC5 Topical Gel were underway for all subjects.

-On October 1, 2018 the Company announced that it submitted a 510(k) notification to the FDA for its ACs[®] Topical Gel (ACs[®]) and received acknowledgement from the FDA that the submission has been received.
-On December 17, 2018, we announced that the 510(k) premarket notification for ACs[®] Topical Gel has been reviewed and cleared by the FDA, allowing for the product to be marketed.
+On October 1, 2018 the Company announced that it submitted a 510(k) notification to the FDA for its AC5 Topical Gel (AC5) and received acknowledgement from the FDA that the submission has been received.
+On December 17, 2018, we announced that the 510(k) premarket notification for AC5 Topical Gel has been reviewed and cleared by the FDA.